 Transferring documents via email chains, or other manual methods (pen/paper) is not sufficient in this industry.
 Content-based workflows touch all parts of the construction lifecycle and, to stay competitive, businesses must pivot toward digital documentation.
 Construction firms need to find a digital construction platform that supports the flow of large, complex documents, which is both user-friendly and productive.

 FlowForma’s construction software makes the move to digital documentation easy.
 The no code platform digitizes construction workflows, forms, and document generation for businesses to get up and running straight away.
+This helps construction firms avoid delays in construction projects.

 3. Mobile First Tools